jp43/DockBox/README.md

 The rundock configuration file should be a .ini file (https://en.wikipedia.org/wiki/INI_file), i.e., the file should be split in sections, each section name appearing on a line by itself, in square brackets ("[" and "]").
 Each section contains a certain number of keys which refer to specific options used; all keys after the section declaration are associated with that section.
 Finally, every key should have a name (option name) and a value (option value), delimited by an equals sign (=).

-Below is an example of configuration file for *rundock* used to dock on two binding sites and rescore with DrugScoreX (dsx), Autodock and Autodock Vina.
+Below is an example of configuration file used to dock on two binding sites and rescore with DrugScoreX (dsx), Autodock and Autodock Vina.

     [DOCKING]
     site = site1, site2